September 1976 (the present)

 They made their way through the main lobby filled with uniforms dutifully escorting sour-faced detainees, civilians filling out forms, and clerks secluded behind glass-windowed partitions.
 The faces all blended together, as if Hutch flipped an internal switch that automatically caused his usually sharp powers of observation to shut down the minute he clocked out.
 Self-preservation, he supposed.

 But he wasn't blind.
 For some reason, he found himself being drawn to a man getting up from one of the booking desks.
-Somewhere in his 50s, time and grooming habits hadn't been kind to him.
+Somewhere in his fifties, time and grooming habits hadn't been kind to him.
 His black hair was thinning and arranged in a greasy comb-over.
-The rumpled, oversized uniform-style jacket he wore made him look like a bellhop at the Bates Motel.
+The rumpled, over-sized uniform-style jacket he wore made him look like a bellhop at the Bates Motel.
 And his eyes - his eyes were as small and dark as a gargoyle’s.

 Hutch stopped suddenly and felt a cold chill go down his spine.
 He watched the man head toward the main door, his lazy gate practically a stroll.
 Starsky bumped into Hutch’s shoulder but before he could say anything, Hutch turned and made beeline to the booking desk.